mymh13/clo24-nikhal78-examwork/docs/journal/week_six.md

 ## Overview

 During week 6, work focused on simplifying the demo page and removing over-engineered features.
 The goal was to create a clean, maintainable MVP that focuses on core functionality: event-driven architecture status and booking management.

+### Scope Clarification - Users & Inspectors

+**Users & Inspectors are COMPLETE for demo purposes:**
+- **User Role Management:** Complete implementation of Admin, Inspector, and User roles
+- **User Functionality:** Users can book tickets today - booking system is fully operational
+- **Inspector Role:** Inspector role implemented with ability to view bookings and manage users
+- **Out of Scope:** User registration flow (users are created by Admin only for demo purposes)
+- **Out of Scope:** QR code scanning system for Inspectors (no physical QR readers available for demo)

+**Rationale:** The core functionality for Users and Inspectors is complete and sufficient for demonstration.
+Registration and scanning systems would add complexity without proportional value for the MVP demo.
+These features can be added in future iterations if needed.

 ---